Grantees

 Gut-to-Brain Circuit Contributions to Parkinson-Like Phenotypes in Disease Models

 Study Rationale: Although clinicians have long reported that Parkinson’s disease (PD) does not affect the brain alone, the field has only recently started to investigate gut dysfunction in experimental models of PD.
 Consequently, the anatomical and functional basis of gut-to-brain circuitry dysfunction in PD—such as network activity and dopamine signaling—remain poorly understood.
-Our team will characterize circuit mechanisms underlying gut-to-brain disease spread and progression in the earliest appearance of Parkinson’s symptoms.
+Team Gradinaru will characterize circuit mechanisms underlying gut-to-brain disease spread and progression in the earliest appearance of Parkinson’s symptoms.

-Hypothesis: Our hypothesis is that environmental and genetic factors impact the connections between neurons in the enteric nervous system (ENS), which regulates the gastrointestinal tract.
+Hypothesis: Team Gradinaru’s hypothesis is that environmental and genetic factors impact the connections between neurons in the enteric nervous system (ENS), which regulates the gastrointestinal tract.
 This disruption may increase susceptibility to PD triggers—including aggregation of alpha-synuclein, which is toxic to cells and can trigger PD symptoms and gut inflammation.
 This inflammation could, in turn, augment the toxic form of alpha-synuclein that circulates to the brain and causes dysfunctions in neural circuits and motor deficits.

 Impact on Diagnosis: Using powerful new technologies across multiple PD-relevant model systems, this project could uncover novel circuit mechanisms that mediate symptoms, and embolden new therapeutic options to slow, halt, or perhaps reverse peripheral symptoms of PD.